On Information Controls: Introduction

 Another closed related area is the insider trading, especially the Kyle-Back model initiated by Kyle \cite{Kyle} and Back \cite{Back}.
-This is a Nash game where the insider has certain inside information concerning the fundamental value of some financial asset and the market maker determines the market price of the asset based on her perceived distribution of the inside information.
-The insider trader would choose his trading strategy to maximize his expected gain, by utilizing his information advantage.
-While his intention is not about information disclosure, the market maker could reveal some information from his trading strategy, typically through filtering.
-Thus, the insider is in effect playing information control, through the filtration related to his trading strategy.
+This is a Nash game in which the insider possesses private information about the fundamental value of a financial asset, and the market maker sets the asset’s price based on her perceived distribution of this information.
+The insider trader chooses a trading strategy to maximize expected gains by exploiting his informational advantage.
+Although his objective is not to disclose information, the market maker can infer some information from his trading strategy, typically via filtering.
+In this sense, the insider effectively engages in information control through the filtration associated with his strategy.
 Such a model has also received very strong attention in the literature, we refer to Back-Baruch \cite{BackBaruch}, Bose-Ekren \cite{BoseEkren}, Cetin \cite{cetin}, Cetin-Danilova \cite{CetinDanilova}, Qiao-Zhang \cite{QiaoZhang}, and references therein for works on continuous time models.
 We would also like to mention the paper Jaimungal-Shi \cite{Jaimungal-Shi} which studies an optimal investment problem in a market with private information.
-However, instead of legal risk, the investor can buy the information with certain price.
+However, instead of facing legal risk, the investor can purchase the information at a certain price.

 The following two interesting works in the mean field game framework are also closely related.
 The work Bergault-Cardaliaguet-Yan \cite{bergault2025optimal} considered a Stackelberg game in a linear quadratic setting for an insider trading problem.
 Unlike the Kyle-Back model, here the leader is an informed broker and the follower is a family of uninformed traders.
 However, the information disclosure mechanism is similar to the previous works: The broker controls the disclosure of the inside information through her trading strategy, and the traders infer the distribution of the inside information through filtering and solve a mean field game problem.
 So in \cite{bergault2025optimal} the information control is for the broker while the mean field game is for the traders with fixed information.
 The work Becherer-Reisinger-Tam \cite{becherer2023mean} considered a mean field game with a different information structure: There is information delay (called observation delay) and each agent can control his/her speed of access to the information with certain cost, so the mean field equilibrium here indeed involves the information control.